vindarel/lisp-journey/content/pythonVSlisp.md

 I learned Java and C at school, I learned Python by myself and it was a relief.
-After 8 years working and doing side projects in Python and JavaScript (mostly web dev, Django/Flask/AngularJS/Vuejs), I find the experience so unsatisfactory that I'm switching to Common Lisp.
+After 8 years working and doing side projects in Python and JavaScript (mostly web dev, Django/Flask/AngularJS/Vuejs), I am not satisfied anymore by the overall experience so I made Common Lisp my language of choice.

 I am not here to compare languages themselves, but their inherent workflow and their ecosystem.
-Python might not be as nice as you think, and Common Lisp not as bad as you were convinced after a quick look.
+This is the article I wish I had read earlier.
+The Python way of doing may not be the best, Common Lisp might not be a dead language.
+I find many "workflow fixes" and overall improvements on the CL side, even if sometimes the Python tooling is superior.

 Let's dive in.